nojnhuh/cluster-api-provider-azure/docs/book/src/self-managed/aso-api.md

-In each reconciliation loop, CAPZ will perform a [server-side apply patch](https://kubernetes.io/docs/reference/using-api/server-side-apply/) on each element of `spec.resources` with the definition as it appears in the CAPZ object.
+In each reconciliation loop, CAPZ will perform a [server-side apply patch](https://kubernetes.io/docs/reference/using-api/server-side-apply/) on each element of `spec.resources` with the definition as it appears in the CAPZ object with any [patches](#patches) applied.
 Server-side apply protects modifications made by other actors (notably the ASO control plane) to non-overlapping segments of the resources managed by CAPZ from being overwritten by CAPZ.